 - Fun/entertainment for the kids.
 We’re not going to make them live an ascetic life, y’all.
 So every other weekend, we take them to do something pricey, but we still have lots of frugal fun too.
 Still, with a little creativity, one can keep the kiddos happy and save a lot of money.
 See: the ice cream truck.

 - My morning coffee at Starbucks.
-I head there every morning at 6 so I can write before the family gets up, and that $1.87 a day is absolutely worth it, because otherwise I wouldn’t be able to get my work done or earn money.
+I head there every day at 5 a.m. so I can write before the family gets up, and that $1.87 a day is absolutely worth it, because otherwise I wouldn’t be able to get my work done or earn money.
 I consider it a cost of doing business.
 (Too bad the IRS doesn’t agree.)

-Things that I won’t spend on this summer:
+Things that I won’t buy this No Spend Challenge:

 - Books (a hard one- if I want a book, it’s the library, PaperBackSwap, or with an Amazon gift card I’ve earned somehow)